vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 155

-*nāda* during the length of time described above as counted in *tu ṭ is* , this being experienced on the level of *unmanā* —an experience of a purely transcendent state of consciousness, the summit of which is reached in the last, supreme *viṣuva* :
+*nāda* during the length of time described above as counted in *tuṭis* , this being experienced on the level of *unmanā* —an experience of a purely transcendent state of consciousness, the summit of which is reached in the last, supreme *viṣuva* :

 The supreme stage, O Great Goddess, is the beauty of uncreated bliss.